Gelio/tridiagonal-backwards-gauss-seidel/README.md

 If you have any questions
 feel free to create an issue or contact me directly.

+# Usage
+This repository contains 3 files:
+* _stopCondition.m_ - checks if the stop condition has been met (based on Gill's condition)
+* _bgsIteration.m_ - does a single iteration of approximating the solution
+* _bgs.m_ - approximates the initial solution by executing `bgsIteration` until `stopCondition` has been met

 # Author
 The author of this script is [Grzegorz Rozdzialik](voreny.gelio@gmail.com).